jbuckman/jbuckman.github.io/_posts/2020-10-31-updating-the-accepted-wisdom-in-offline-rl.md

 When we take a DQN-like Offline RL algorithm, and look at its fixed point, we find something surprising.
 The the fixed-point Q-function is likely to be highly overestimated, and also likely to be terrible!
-In this way, we see that overestimation does not emerge from a process of "overestimation bias", where iterative updates cause approximation error to compound.
+In this way, we see that overestimation does not need to emerge from a process of "overestimation bias", where iterative updates cause approximation error to compound.
-Instead, it is a property of the fixed-point: it is built directly into the objective.
+It is a property of the fixed-point: it is built directly into the objective, regardless of what computational procedure we use to get there.
 We cannot improve the performance by reducing overestimation.
 We can only improve the performance by improving the quality of the fixed-point.
 It's possible to do either without doing the other, so it's important to think carefully about the distinction.